koinos/koinos-docs/docs/nodes/rpc-node.md

 # Run an RPC node

+An RPC node is a healthy observer with application-facing services enabled.
+Operate those services through the official Koinos Compose project.

-An RPC node adds application-facing services to a healthy observer.
-The official `api` profile enables JSON-RPC, REST, gRPC, transaction store, contract metadata store, and account history.
-It does **not** need the `block_producer` profile.
+The upstream `api` profile enables JSON-RPC, REST, gRPC, transaction store, contract metadata store, and account history.
+It does **not** require `block_producer`.

 ## Architecture and trust boundary